-From Meadowlark Lake down to the red ridged foot hills outside Ten Sleep, US Highway 16 takes you through the awe-inspiring Ten Sleep Canyon.
+From Meadowlark Lake down to the red ridged foot hills outside Ten Sleep, US Highway 16 or The Sweet 16 takes you through the awe-inspiring Ten Sleep Canyon.
 Extreme Sports men and women are finding this unspoiled beauty while rock climbing, caving, hiking or mountain biking.
 The cliffs take on a life of their own with shapes and faces carved out by millions of years of wind and water, with the trees and plants filling in the detail.
 A trip up or down the old highway is a special treat, but make sure you have time and a vehicle that can handle it.

 Beyond the Powder River Pass, The Sweet 16 winds past the all-season recreation area at Meadowlark Lake and descends into the head of Ten Sleep Canyon and down to the red ridged foothills outside Ten Sleep.
 Awe-inspiring limestone and dolomite rock walls etched and pitted by time reach ever further skyward and make Ten Sleep Canyon a must-see drive part of The Sweet 16.
 Hikers and bikers can find plenty of trails and some of Wyoming’s best mountain climbing attracts climbers from all over the country.